kibitzr/kibitzr.github.io/russian-passport.md

 Let's break it down.
 First item - name - is used in logging and e-mail subject.
 Then URL, nothing special.
-Then list of transforms.
+Then goes the list of transforms.
-First transform, `text`, takes HTML and stripes all tags out leaving me with clear text.
+First transform, `text`, takes HTML and strips all tags out leaving me with clear text.
 Second, `bash`, calls bash command on results of `text`.
-It executes `grep` with two alternatives of my last name, since I'm not sure how it will appear.
+It executes `grep` with two alternatives of my last name since I'm not sure how it will appear.
-Third transform, `changes`, saves results in git repository and passes verbose git log forward only if something have changed.
+Third transform, `changes`, saves results in a git repository and passes verbose git log forward only if something has changed.
 Then goes the list of notifications.
 I have only one - mailgun.
-I registered a free account with them, and authorized my e-mail address.
+I registered a free account with them and authorized my e-mail address.
 Here is my mailgun configuration in `kibitzr-creds.yml`:

 ```yaml